Did you know that most people spend more money on alcohol, holidays, clothes and even drugs than they do on their mental health?

 - Be aware.

 How long have you felt challenged?
 I’ve worked with people who have sat across from me and have told me that they have suffered with crippling anxiety for 20 years.
-They may well have been aware they have anxiety but not taken action.
 Just consider all the factors that are affected in your life from experiencing this condition.
 How is your challenge affecting the way that you live, the people in your life, the work that you do, your quality of life?
 In your awareness you can consider now, how long you want this to last for, as the sooner you take action, the sooner your life will change.
 Are you going to suffer at the hands of your own mind for 20 years before you take action or are you going to act today?

 It’s also important to become aware that you are not alone.
 When I first started working with clients, I used to hear people identify themselves with mental health challenges through a voice of shame.
 They would communicate as if something was wrong with them, something that they couldn’t control and something that they thought only they had.
 Wrong!
 So many people experience anxiety.
-Depression can come and go.
-Stress is a part of daily life, it all comes down to how you deal with what’s happening inside your own head.
+Depression can come and go and stress is a part of daily life.
+It all comes down to how you deal with what’s happening inside your own head and whether you choose to take action to improve your personal situation.
 In becoming aware that you are not alone, and that mental and emotional challenges are a part of daily life, you can encourage yourself to find peace within and come to a place of more ease as you realise that you are just like everyone else.
 The difference for you to consider is that there are people who suffer for long periods of time, and there are people who take action and turn their lives around quickly.
 What position do you want to be in personally?

 - Don’t resist.

 Stop carrying the weight of your world in your mind.
 Just imagine yourself carrying around a bucket of water that you hold up with your arms out straight for weeks, months and years.
 The weight of the water would wear you down and quickly, it wouldn’t be possible for you to hold on.
 It’s the same with your mind, only the internal mental and emotional weight of your mind can leave you feeling depressed, low on energy and can affect your health in so many ways.
 From gut issues to challenges with your skin, your body always speaks your mind.
-Perhaps you’ve personally experienced health challenges that may still be unresolved, which could very well be symptoms of discomfort with your mind and emotions.
+Perhaps you’ve personally experienced health challenges that may still be unresolved, which could very well be symptoms of discomfort with your mind and emotions that are being expressed through your body?

 - Put the time and effort in.